fxsth/audiobook-organizer/README.md

 # audiobook-organizer
 audiobook-organizer is a tool to split, rename and tag audiobooks.
-Splits into 60min mp3 files, if larger.
+Splits into 60min mp3 files, if larger than 100mb.
 Tagging works automatically with the first result in iTunes search.
+The tool supports the recommended naming standard of Plex.

 `audiobook-organizer.py "/path/to/audiobookfiles" "author - book title" "/path/to/outputdirectory"`
 ```